Sushil Kumar (admiral)

 Admiral Sushil Kumar Isaacs, PVSM, UYSM, AVSM, NM (died 27 November 2019) was an Indian Navy Admiral who served as Chief of Naval Staff (CNS) of the Indian Navy.
 He was the Director of Naval Operations during Operation Pawan and Operation Cactus and was the CNS during the Kargil War.

 Early life

 A native of Neyyoor (Nagercoil), he joined the Indian Navy and was commissioned in 1961.
+His birth date is unconfirmed by sources but he was most likely born in 1940.
 He ceased to use his surname of Isaacs because it caused confusion with his brother, who shares the same initials and is also a naval officer.